 Templates for submission: Springer Word Templates (.zip) or Springer Word LaTeX (.zip)

-Submitters of accepted contributions must guarantee that their paper will be presented at the workshop.
+Submitters of accepted contributions (paper or case study) or requests for participation must guarantee their presence at the workshop (or send an representative).
 Accepted work, both papers and design examples, will be published in a volume dedicated to the proceedings of this workshop.

 Deadlines are AOE